renato-nmoraes/kubernetes-cluster/README.md

 - Linux shell to run .sh script

 ## Pre-installation
-1. Install Minikube according to your SO - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+1. Install Minikube according to your Operational System - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 2. Start Minikube with `minikube start --driver=<DRIVE_NAME>`
-3. Check if Minikube is running with  `minikube status`
+3. Run `minikube status` to check if Minikube is running correctly.
-4. Install Kubectl according to your SO - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+4. Install Kubectl according to your Operational System - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-5. Check if Kubectl is working with `kubectl cluster-info`.
+5. Run `kubectl cluster-info` to check if Kubectl is working and connected to Minikube.
 More information [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#verifying-kubectl-configuration)
 5. Clone this repository

+## Installation
+To have a running application, it is necessary:
+1. Deploy and Setup Jenkins
+2. Deploy "Hello World" application through Jenkins

-## Jenkins Setup
+### Jenkins Setup
 The "Hello World" application is built and deployed through Jenkins.
 Everything in Jenkins (besides Kubernetes API Server credentials) is configured as code.

-### Build & Deploy
+#### Build & Deploy
 Run `Jenkins/jenkins-setup.sh` script and wait for it to complete.
 It is recommended to run it on a Linux terminal.
 Kubernetes API Server Credentials will be printed at the end.